Francona’s beloved scooter stolen, stripped as Cleveland’s manager gets ready to say goodbye to game

 His beloved scooter didn’t get there.

-Just hours before Cleveland fans saluted the popular manager, who is leaving baseball after 11 seasons with the club, Francona revealed that the celebrated motorized scooter he rode to and from Progressive Field for the past several seasons was stolen for the second time.
+Just hours before Cleveland sent off the popular manager, who is leaving baseball after 11 seasons with the club, with a 4-3 win over Cincinnati, Francona revealed that the celebrated motorized scooter he rode to and from Progressive Field for the past several seasons was stolen for the second time.

-“The hog has been officially put on ice,” Francona said, using the pet nickname for his ride before Wednesday night’s game against the Cincinnati Reds.
+“The hog has been officially put on ice,” Francona said, using the pet nickname for his ride before Wednesday night’s game.
 “It got stolen again, but this time they stripped it.”

 Francona said the two-wheeled vehicle was swiped about 10 days ago.
 It was first stolen in January but recovered by Cleveland Police.